Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Proof of convergence of the best-response dynamics

-Therefore, the approximate BR strictly improves player $i$’s value by at least $\epsilon - \eta$, and hence the potential increases by the same value:
+Therefore, the approximate BR strictly improves player $i$’s value by at least $\Delta_i(\pi) - \eta$, and hence the potential increases by the same value:

-Hence, as long as the current policy is not an $\epsilon$-NE, whichever player has gap $\epsilon$ can, when chosen to update, increase the potential by at least $\epsilon - \eta$.
-To bound the iteration complexity, let $R$ be a bound on the range of $\Phi$.
-Since the rewards are bounded by $\tilde{r}$ and the potentials are non-negative, we have
+Hence, as long as the current policy is not a $2\eta$-NE, whichever player has gap $\epsilon$ can, when chosen to update, increase the potential by at least $\epsilon - \eta$ (where $\epsilon=2\eta)$.
 When we are outside the $\epsilon$-NE set and a player with gap $> \epsilon$ is updated, the potential increases by at least $\epsilon - \eta$.
-Therefore, the number of such improving updates is at most
+The number of such improving updates is at most $\frac{\tilde{r}}{\eta(1-\gamma)}$, we proved previously.
+Moreover, if any alternating sweep has no accepted update, then the algorithm terminates.
+Hence, the number of total sweeps is at most which proves the theorem.\qedhere\\ \end{proof}